 5. Facebook Ads – Ads

-It’s important that your client actually sees the kind of ads they’re showing to their followers on social media and how well those ads are performing.
+It’s important that your clients actually see the kind of ads they’re showing to their followers on social media and how well those ads are performing.
 This way, they know exactly what they’re paying for and what kind of return it’s giving them.
 This section of the report displays the exact individual ads you’re running on Facebook, along with their associated KPIs like conversions and clicks.